JGAntunes/dotfiles/README.md

 ### Post install
 All the paths should direct you to the dotfiles!
 There's a `post_exec` function inside the `config.fish`, that listens for any `brew install` and `brew cask install`.
 Whenever that happens, a Brewfile is dumped.
 After that a check on the git files is done, if the only file changed is the Brewfile, a commit is created and pushed automaticallly (new files are automatically ignored).
+The message will be `Updated Brewfile :beer:`.
+You can change this by setting `$DOTFILES_MSG` to whatever you want.